-Connect to a device through NCM' Proxy Interface via ssh (bypassing single sign-on).
-If you are connected to a device through a console server, you may hit ctrl-\ to return to the NCM shell after logging out of the device.
+Connect to a device through the system's Proxy Interface via ssh (bypassing single signon).
+If you are connected to a device through a console server, you may hit ctrl-\ to return to the the system shell after logging out of the device.

-- -override -- Force a connection to a device in the event that simultaneous connection warning or prevention is turned on. - -Hostname, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
-The characters and ? can be used as wildcards. - -Port to use to connect to devices outside of NCM.
+-override - Force a connection to a device in the event that simultaneous connection warning or prevention is turned on.

+- Hostname, Device ID, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
+The characters and ? can be used as wildcards. - - Port to use to connect to devices outside of the system.